 The School of Journalism and Mass Communication (SJMC), founded in 1905, offers professional education within the context of the liberal arts degree of the College of Letters & Science.
-The student earns the journalism bachelor of arts (JBA) or journalism bachelor of science (JBS) degree upon completion of the journalism program.
-Students are required to complete at least one of the two tracks described below.
+The student earns the journalism bachelor of arts (JBA) or journalism bachelor of science (JBS) degree upon completion of the program.
+Students are required to complete at least one of the two professional tracks, Journalism or Strategic Communication.

 The school seeks to provide students with both a broad cultural base for future careers and the competence to do professional work immediately after graduation.
 Of the 120 credits required for graduation, at least 21 must be in the social sciences/humanities—for example, economics, history, psychology, political science, sociology.
 In addition to skills courses, students are required to take courses in conceptual subjects such as law and history of mass communication, public opinion, international communication and communication theory.
 The student approaches mass communication as science, art, and service while relating it to many facets of society.